-These local theaters stand alongside giants like The Fox Theatre, Broadway in Atlanta and big-name touring productions to make Atlanta a heavy-hitter in the nation’s theatrical arena.
-Here, we bring you Atlanta’s essential theater groups that captivate audiences with must-watch, can’t-miss, gotta-see-it performances.Continue to 2 of 9 below.
+These local theaters stand alongside giants like The Fox Theatre in Midtown, Broadway in Atlanta, and big-name touring productions to make Atlanta a heavy-hitter in the nation’s theatrical arena.
+Here, we bring you Atlanta’s essential theater groups that captivate audiences with must-watch, can’t-miss, gotta-see-it performances.

-The Company: Serenbe Playhouse may technically be based 30 minutes south of Downtown Atlanta, but its bold, immersive productions more than earn its place on our list.
+The Company: Serenbe Playhouse may technically be based 30 minutes south of downtown Atlanta, but its bold, immersive productions more than earn its place on our list.
 Director Brian Clowdus founded the company at the idyllic Serenbe community in 2009 and has managed to lead his group into the national spotlight in that short time thanks to innovative shows set amongst the rolling hills, dense forests and open fields of Serenbe.
 Each season seems to outdo its predecessor with productions featuring fully-operational fairgrounds, helicopter landings, audience interaction and live animals from the Serenbe stables and farm.
 Tickets rarely exceed $35, so this is a must-see for all lovers of spectacle.

 The Shows: Past productions include “Carousel,” “A Streetcar Named Desire,” “Evita” and “The Secret Garden.”
 Annual productions include “The Sleepy Hollow Experience” and “Snow Queen.”

-The Fine Print: Locations vary, 770.463.1110Continue to 3 of 9 below.
+The Fine Print: Locations vary, 770.463.1110

 The Shows: The company has previously produced “Toxic Avenger,” “Avenue Q,” “The City of Conversation,” and “Informed Consent.”
-Annual shows include “The Waffle Palace,” “The Santaland Diaries” and “Madeline’s Christmas.”
+Annual shows include “Waffle Palace Christmas” and “Madeline’s Christmas.”

-The Fine Print: 1083 Austin Ave., 404.584.7450Continue to 4 of 9 below.
+The Fine Print: 1083 Austin Ave., 404.584.7450

 The Company: Alliance Theatre is by far Atlanta’s best-known and most acclaimed company.
-A long history of star-studded and impressively varied seasons have earned the Alliance not just an exceptional reputation, but also a regional Tony Award and a jaw-dropping 43 Suzi Bass Awards (and 167 nominations) since 2006.
+A long history of star-studded and impressively varied seasons have earned the Alliance not just an exceptional reputation, but also a regional Tony Award and a jaw-dropping 53 Suzi Bass Awards (and 162 nominations) since 2006.
 The theater is located at the sprawling Woodruff Arts Center and includes the main Alliance Stage and more intimate Hertz Stage, which features superb smaller works, many of them written by local talent.
-Works specifically for families, children and babies are incorporated into each season, making this one of the most comprehensive companies in the city.
+Works specifically for families, children, and babies are incorporated into each season, making this one of the most comprehensive companies in the city.

-The Shows: The group’s repertoire includes “Steel Magnolias,” “The Color Purple,” “The Wizard of Oz,” “Zorro” and “The Whipping Man.”
+The Shows: The group’s repertoire includes “Steel Magnolias,” “The Color Purple,” “The Wizard of Oz,” “Zorro,” and “The Whipping Man.”
 Each year, the group produces “A Christmas Carol” during the holiday season.
 Attending this legacy show has become a tradition in Atlanta.

-The Fine Print: 1280 Peachtree St. NE, 404.733.5000Continue to 5 of 9 below.
+The Fine Print: 1280 Peachtree St. NE, 404.733.5000

 Dad's Garage Theatre Company